idirlab/freebases/README.md

 ## Overview

-This repository contains the dataset, preprocessing scripts, and experiment results to the paper [Comprehensive Analysis of Freebase and Dataset Creation for Robust Evaluation of Knowledge Graph Link Prediction Models](https://openreview.net/pdf?id=ikw7gqAGz7A), where we lay out a comprehensive analysis of the challenges and impacts associated with three idiosyncrasies(Reverse Triples, Mediator Nodes, and Type System) of Freebase, a large-scale, open-domain knowledge graph on Knowledge Graph Completion tasks such as link prediction.
+This repository contains the dataset, preprocessing scripts, and experiment results of the paper [Comprehensive Analysis of Freebase and Dataset Creation for Robust Evaluation of Knowledge Graph Link Prediction Models](https://openreview.net/pdf?id=ikw7gqAGz7A), where we lay out a comprehensive analysis of the challenges and impacts associated with three idiosyncrasies(Reverse Triples, Mediator Nodes, and Type System) of Freebase, a large-scale, open-domain knowledge graph on Knowledge Graph Completion tasks such as link prediction.

 Freebase is amongst the largest public cross-domain KGs that store common facts.
 It possesses several data modeling idiosyncrasies rarely found in comparable datasets such as Wikidata, YAGO, and so on.
 Though closed in 2015, Freebase still serves as an important knowledge graph in intelligent tasks.
 We checked all full-length papers that use datasets commonly used for link prediction and were published in 12 top conferences during their latest versions, in 2022.
 The 12 conferences are AAAL, IJCAI, WWW, KDD, ICML, ACL, EMNLP, NAACL, SIGIR, NeurIPS, SIGMOD, and VLDB.
 That amounts to 53 papers.
 48 out of the 53 papers used datasets produced from Freebase, while only 8 used datasets from Wikidata.
-The papers and the datasets used in the papers are listed in file **papers.xlsx**.
+The papers and the datasets used in the papers are listed in the file **papers.xlsx**.

 **Reverse Triples**

-When a new fact was included into Freebase, it would be added as a pair of reverse triples.
+When a new fact was included in Freebase, it would be added as a pair of reverse triples.
 For instance, *(A Room With A View,167
 /film/film/directed_by, James Ivory)* and *(James Ivory, film/director/film, A Room With A View)* form a pair of reverse triples.
 They have the same semantic meaning.

 **Mediator Nodes**

 Mediator nodes, also called CVT nodes, are used in Freebase to represent n-ary relationships.
 The figure below shows a CVT node connected to an award, a nominee, and a work.
-This or similar approach is necessary for accurate modeling of the real-world.
+This or similar approach is necessary for accurate modeling of the real world.

 ![image](https://user-images.githubusercontent.com/44850160/187091882-0164271e-423e-4098-9af6-2105dd95f4f5.png)